sysgears/mochapack/docs/installation/setup.md

 ...
 ```

-This allows you to run your test command simply by just typing `npm run test`.
+This allows you to run your test command simply by just typing `npm run test` (or if you prefer yarn `yarn run test`).

 In addition, the defined command tells mochapack to use the provided webpack config file `webpack.config-test.js` and to execute all tests matching the pattern `"src/**/*.test.js"`.